 Our school values underpin our English Curriculum.
 At Mersham Primary School, we believe that English and communication are key life skills.
 Through the English curriculum, we will help children develop the skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language and equip them with the skills to become lifelong learners.
 English is at the heart of all children’s learning.

-- We teach pupils to speak and write fluently so that they can communicate their ideas and emotions independently to others.
-Furthermore, through their reading and listening, others can communicate with them.
+- Speak and write fluently so that they can communicate their ideas and emotions independently to others and through their reading and listening, others can communicate with them.

-- Our pupils become fluent and critical readers which enables them to access all areas of the curriculum and the world beyond school, thus widening their horizons.
+- Become fluent and critical readers which enables them to access all areas of the curriculum and the world beyond school, thus widening their horizons.

-- Our pupils leave Mersham having developed a life-long love of reading and place value in written text, with an understanding of how reading for joy can positively impact their mental health and enable them to become effective citizens of the future.
+- Leave Mersham having developed a life-long love of reading and place value in written text, with an understanding of how reading for joy can positively impact their mental health and enable them to become effective citizens of the future.

-- All children will have access to high quality teaching and learning of phonics, with staff setting high expectations of achievement.
+- Have access to high quality teaching and learning of phonics, with staff setting high expectations of achievement.

-- We believe that children must have the opportunity to ‘keep up, not catch up’.
+- ‘Keep up, not catch up’.
 Early identification of gaps in English enables us to intervene swiftly to enable a child to ‘keep up’.

 The aims of the National Curriculum are the foundation of our whole School English curriculum, woven into all areas of learning, enabling children at Mersham to: